Infanticide Act 1938: Alternative verdict

 Where on the trial of any person for infanticide the jury are of the opinion that the person charged is not guilty of infanticide, but that she is shown by the evidence to be guilty of child destruction, the jury may find her guilty of that offence.

 Mode of trial

 Infanticide is triable only on indictment.

 Sentence

 The effect of the words "punished as if she had been guilty of the offence of manslaughter" is that a person convicted of infanticide is liable to imprisonment for life.

 Section 2 - Short title, extent and repeal

-Section 2(2) provides that the Act does not extend to Scotland or Northern Ireland.
+Section 2(2) provides that the act does not extend to Scotland or Northern Ireland.

-Section 2(3) repealed the Infanticide Act 1922.
-It was in turn repealed by the Statute Law Revision Act 1950 because it was spent by virtue of the Interpretation Act 1889.
+Section 2(3) repealed the Infanticide Act 1922 (12 & 13 Geo.
+5. c.
+18).
+It was in turn repealed by the Statute Law Revision Act 1950 because it was spent by virtue of the Interpretation Act 1889 (52 & 53 Vict. c.
+63).